bfmatei/apollo-prometheus-exporter/apollo-server-mixin/README.md

 # Apollo Server Mixin

 The Apollo Server Mixin is a set of configurable, reusable, and extensible alerts and dashboards based on the metrics exported by the [Apollo Prometheus Exporter Plugin](https://github.com/bfmatei/apollo-prometheus-exporter).
-The mixin creates recording and alerting rules for Prometheus and suitable dashboard descriptions for Grafana.
+The mixin creates alerting rules for Prometheus and suitable dashboard descriptions for Grafana.

 To use them, you need to have `mixtool` and `jsonnetfmt` installed.
 If you have a working Go development environment, it's easiest to run the following: